wjf2016/gitstars/README-en.md

 So having your own github stars repositories manager is a must-have for developers.

-Previously used github stars repositories manager on the market, such as [Astral] (https://app.astralapp.com), although it can be used, but always feel awkward, not easy to use.
+Previously used github stars repositories manager on the market, such as [Astral](https://app.astralapp.com), although it can be used, but always feel awkward, not easy to use.

 Gitstars was born 🎉